PedroHenryque017/PedroHenryque017/README.md

   checkCollision(paddle) {
     if (
-      this.x + this.radius > paddle.x - paddle.width / 2 &&
+      this.x + this.radius >= paddle.x - paddle.width / 2 &&
-      this.x - this.radius < paddle.x + paddle.width / 2 &&
+      this.x - this.radius <= paddle.x + paddle.width / 2 &&
-      this.y + this.radius > paddle.y - paddle.height / 2 &&
+      this.y + this.radius >= paddle.y - paddle.height / 2 &&
-      this.y - this.radius < paddle.y + paddle.height / 2
+      this.y - this.radius <= paddle.y + paddle.height / 2
     ) {
-      this.xSpeed *= -1;
+      return true;
     }
+    return false;
   }

   reset() {